Inclusive language: Age

 What is ageism?

 Ageism is everywhere, from institutions to social relationships and our views towards ourselves.
 As such, it may be challenging to identify in everyday language.
-But, when writing online content, it is helpful to develop a sensitivity toward it, so you can be sure that your content is not offensive to any groups.
+When writing online content, it is helpful to develop a sensitivity towards ageism, so you can create writing that includes all your readers.

 (Non)Inclusive language and ageism

 If your content unintentionally contains words that may be offensive to some audience members, you risk alienating them.
 By learning to avoid potentially harmful language around age, you reduce that risk.
-Here is what you can do.
+We offer practical advice below.

 Describing older adults

-- Non-inclusive: the aging, aging dependants, the aged, elderly, or seniors.
+Non-inclusive phrases: the aging, aging dependants, the aged, elderly, seniors.

 Using stigmatizing words

 Avoid terms that have no agreed-upon meaning and contribute to stigma.
-Consider these examples.
+Be as clear and specific as possible.

 Patronizing language

-Avoid appearing as if you are speaking down to your younger audiences.
-For instance, take a look at these examples:
+Avoid appearing as if you are speaking down to your younger audiences or using language that questions their capabilities.

 Learn more